nilsteampassnet/teampass_doc/docs/features/feat-sug.md

 # Main page

-It is a classical table view that permits to quickly identify the existing suggestion and to create new suggestions.
+It is a classical table view that permits you to quickly identify the existing suggestion and to create new suggestions.

 ![Screenshot](../img/feat-sug-3.png)